compose/platform-ws-frontend/README.md

 While the model relationship in this example is degraded to a basic stub, think of it this way:

-* Account have many deployments
+* Accounts have many deployments
 * Deployment has many capsules

 ##Work Sample